MENTOR: Sarah Rifky, Edwin Nasr

 Forums – contemporary Alexandria:

-The expected outcome of the forum are:
+The expected outcome of the forum were:

 - To increase networking and market opportunities for artists;